mlaursen/react-md/docs/src/components/Components/Menus/README.md

 #### DropdownMenu
 This is a simple wrapper with the `Menu` component so that the overhead of setting the visibility can be abstracted away.
-This will render whatever chldren as a toggle component for the `Menu` and display a `List` of the `items` provided.
+This will render whatever children as a toggle component for the `Menu` and display a `List` of the `items` provided.

 #### MenuButton